UPDATE 2-Soccer-English Premier League top scorers

+Feb 7 Tottenham Hotspur are eager to land a fatal blow to Liverpool's slim Premier League title hopes when the sides meet at Anfield on Saturday, striker Harry Kane has said.

-March 24 (Infostrada Sports) - Top scorers of the English Premier League on Saturday 26 Robin van Persie (Arsenal) 20 Wayne Rooney (Manchester United) 17 Sergio Aguero (Manchester City) 16 Demba Ba (Newcastle United) 14 Yakubu Aiyegbeni (Blackburn Rovers) 13 Edin Dzeko (Manchester City) 12 Clint Dempsey (Fulham)
+Dec 27 Top scorers of the English Premier League on Tuesday 16 Robin van Persie (Arsenal) 14 Demba Ba (Newcastle United) 13 Sergio Aguero (Manchester City)

 Javier Hernandez (Manchester United)